nazunalika/linux-guide-and-hints/source/centos/freeipa.rst

    % yum install ipa-server ipa-server-dns ipa-client sssd sssd-ipa -y
    % firewall-cmd --permanent --add-service={ntp,http,https,freeipa-ldap,freeipa-ldaps,kerberos,freeipa-replication,kpasswd,dns}
    % firewall-cmd --complete-reload
-   % ipa-server-install --no_hbac_allow --no-ntp --setup-dns  <-- If you want to host NTP from IPA, take off --no-ntp . . . (show steps here)
+   % ipa-server-install --no_hbac_allow \
+       --no-ntp \ <-- If you want to host NTP from IPA, take off --no-ntp --setup-dns \
+       --realm IPA.EXAMPLE.COM \
+       --domain example.com

+   . . . (show steps here)

 Once this is complete, it's recommended you create an admin account for yourself.
 In this instance, you can append "2" at the end of your login name, that way there is an obvious distinction between what's a 'normal' account (ie desktop user) and an admin account (servers).
+It's generally normal for people to have one single account that they login to their workstation and also happen to be a domain admin and server admin at the same time.
+I recommend against this as there should be a distinction between a 'normal' workstation user and a domain admin.

-It is generally frowned upon to have one account that does both.
-In the case of Active Directory, environments that follow security compliance require their 'domain administrators' to have a separate account from their workstation account.
+As an example, in the case of Active Directory, environments that follow security compliance require their 'domain administrators' to have a separate account from their workstation account.

 .. code-block:: shell